-Connecting Solar Panels in Series
+How to Wire Solar Panels in Series

-We will also explain the difference between a series connection of two or more photovoltaic panels equal and a series connection of two or more photovoltaic panels with different technical characteristics.
-Finally we will provide valuable and practical tips for getting a really efficient system and avoid the dreaded hotspot effect that can occur in the presence of clouds in the sky or partial shade along the bodies of our solar cell strings.
+We will also explain the difference between a series connection of two or more identical solar panels and a series connection of two or more solar panels with different technical characteristics.
+Finally, we will provide you with valid and practical tips to get an efficient system and to avoid the dreaded hot-spot effect that can occur during partial cloudiness in the sky or shading on our string of panels.

 What is a solar panel and a solar cell?

-Series connection of two or more identical solar panels
+Series connection of two identical solar panels

-What does it happen in case of shading?
+What happens in case of shading?